rheiland/github-metrics/README.md

 ## GitHub Metrics: What's Possible for User Downloads?
 (Sep 2017)

-This article was spurred by a question from [@MathCancer](https://twitter.com/MathCancer/status/913020325964771328) about obtaining download metrics from GitHub.
+This document was spurred by a question from [@MathCancer](https://twitter.com/MathCancer/status/913020325964771328) about obtaining download metrics from GitHub.
 More specifically, for academics providing open source software on GitHub, how can they track downloads?
 Regardless of one's opinion about the value of this metric, it would be a welcome GitHub service.

 TL;DR